-A roundtable always begins with a description and explanation of conference ground rules and then asks attendees to commit to them.
-The ground rules, described in Conferences That Work, send participants the following powerful messages:
+A roundtable always begins with a description and explanation of conference covenants and then asks attendees to commit to them.
+The covenants, described in Conferences That Work, send participants the following powerful messages:

 “While you are here, you have the right and opportunity to be heard.”

 “Your individual needs and desires are important here.”

 “You will help to determine what happens at this conference.”